Arclight-Team/Arclight/README.md

 Because development has never been that simple.
 We aim at maximum flexibility, user experience and performance so that you can get exactly what you want.

-*Note that Arclight is under heavy development right now.* Interfaces might drastically change on active branches.
-Due to that, most of the code is yet to be documented in the near future.
-If you need stability and consistency, we recommend waiting until the first full release.

 ## Features

 The following features have been fully implemented:
 - Full window support (including Cursor + opt.
 Animations)
 - OpenGL 3D rendering backend GLE